DustinJSilk/qwik-graphql-test/README.md

 Attempts at using GraphQL with Qwik.

-This requires a pre-release version of Qwik.
-Manually build a production version and update your node modules.
+This requires a pre-release version of Qwik and the i18n pr (until its merged of course) `git checkout pr-i18n`
+`git rebase origin/main`
+`yarn build.full`
+`yarn build.qwik-city`

+Then copy `packages/qwik/dist` and `packages/qwik-city/lib` to your node_modules to replace `qwik` and `qwik-city`

-Run the server using `node ./server/main.js` which supports some basic queries and mutations
+Run the test graphql server which supports some basic queries and mutations `yarn server`

+Run firebase auth emulator to simulate an authentication server `yarn emulator`

+### Successes

+- Queries and mutations work on client and during SSR
+- Server state is shared to the frontend
+- Authentication is working
+- Auth tokens are forwarded to the API server on client and during SSR
+- The Urql folder is almost ready to be a third party package either standalone or part of Urql or even Qwik.
+For issues to iron out (clientFactory / better auth)

 ### Limitations

-- The GraphQL client cant be serialized so it can't be accessible to the whole app using Qwik context.
-Currently I'm storing it in the Window on the frontend and recreating it with each request on the server
 - To share the cache between the frontend/backend we need the data saved in a Qwik store.
 I've copied Urqls ssrExchange and added an option to inject a store.
-- The mutation example uses a deep object input, the only way i could get the query to rerun was to update the `input` field in the store, not just the title.
-The track method might not work recursively.
+- The mutation example uses a deep object as the mutation input.
+The only way i could get the query to re-run when the input changes was to update the `input` field in the store, **not the title beneath.** The track method might not work recursively.

 ### TODO

-Need to figure a few things out before I clean up and get things added to Urql/Qwik or a separate library.

-- ~~Do we need to track each primitive in the useResource$ or can we track the entire store?~~ Seems to work, need to test recursion
-- Authentication & sharing a header between frontend and server
-- Need to be able to create the gql client in the root app to allow custom exchanges.
-Stop using context + provide
-- Cache reactivity
+- The client needs to be lazy loaded, but with a factory.
+Adding a useClientEffect to the root eagerly loads all dependencies.
+Not adding a useClientEffect means the libraries aren't ever loaded.
+- Need a better way to track entire input objects for changes in `useResource$`.
+Recursive doesn't work well enough (unless signals have improved this now)
-- Optimistic response (pretty much relyings on a reactive cache)
+- Cache reactivity + Optimistic response
+- Make sure we support a refresh token